-Be Ruthless when Collecting Rent
+6. Be Ruthless When Collecting Rent

 When someone visits your property, you have the upper hand – use it.
 Insist on accepting cash only.
 That will put a lot of pressure on the person paying (especially if they are tight on cash).

 Just keep in mind that your goal is to bankrupt the other player(s) eventually.
-When you say “cash only” and you sadistically observe them scraping for funds, you know that game is yours.
+When you say “cash only” and you sadistically observe them scraping for funds, you know that this game is yours.

 Luck Still Plays a Part